Alex Graman: Professional career

+New York Yankees

+Minor leagues

+Graman was drafted in the third round (111th overall) of the 1999 Major League Baseball draft by the New York Yankees.

-Graman spent 6 seasons in the New York Yankees system; 1999 with the Staten Island Yankees, where he went 6-3 and was named the Top Prospect in the New York–Penn League.
-In 2000, he was with the Tampa Yankees of the Florida State League, compiled a record of 8-9 and was promoted to Double A with the Norwich Navigators of the Eastern League. he spent 2001 and part of 2002 with the Navigators as he went 17-11 and earned another promotion to Triple A with the Columbus Clippers of the International League in 2002.
+Graman spent six seasons in the New York Yankees system; 1999 with the Staten Island Yankees, where he went 6-3 and was named the Top Prospect in the New York–Penn League.
+In 2000, he was with the Tampa Yankees of the Florida State League, compiled a record of 8-9 and was promoted to Double-A with the Norwich Navigators of the Eastern League. he spent 2001 and part of 2002 with the Navigators as he went 17-11 and earned another promotion to Triple-A with the Columbus Clippers of the International League in 2002.
 He spent the next four seasons (2002–2005) in Columbus, going 31–31, and New York.
 In 2004, he led the International League in strikeouts (129) and was selected as an All-Star for the Clippers.
-He finished the 2005 season with the Louisville Bats, the top farm club of the Cincinnati Reds, where he compiled a record of 2–1.